wisq/wisq.github.io/_drafts/mblade1.md

 His strength (and thus, his maximum health) was off the charts — but I didn't touch his **current** health, meaning he started almost "dead" (unconscious) and would take several weeks or months to recover.

-In order to prove his worth and (re)gain Mjölnir, he would have to prove himself worthy.
+In order to (re)gain Mjölnir, he would have to prove himself worthy.
 Lacking any sort of grand plot to prove himself on, I decided that he would need to find love — or in more concrete terms, successfully woo and marry one of the eligible ladies of the kingdoms.

 ## Humble beginnings